arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/datasheet/datasheet.md

 The Portenta Max Carrier can either be powered through the power jack (X1) or a 18650 Li-ion/LiPo battery (J16, J18).
 The battery is charged while the minimum input voltage to X1 is met.
 The MPM3550EGLE (U6) provides a +5V rail to power the peripherals.
 This IC also provides power to the BQ24195RGET IC (U11) that manages the Li-ion battery and boosts the voltage to +5V.
 U11 also determines the battery status.

 The power source can be determined by querying the System Status Register of U11 and check the PG_STAT field.
-PG_STAT = 1 means the board is powered with power source on VBUS.
+PG_STAT = 1 means the board is powered with a power source on VBUS.
 Please refer to the IC [datasheet](/resources/datasheets/bq24195-datasheet.pdf) for further details.

 Priority is with the jack delivered power.
 The battery charger IC also outputs a +3V8 power rail that powers the modem (U1).
 The +5V power rail provides power to the Portenta board that regulates the voltage with its onboard buck converter to +3V3.
 The +3V3 power rail supplies power to the LoRa module (U23), 4-port USB hub (U3), microSD module (J11) and Fieldbus circuitry (U4).
 Audio is powered by a dedicated AP7311 LDO regulator that provides a low noise +1V8 power rail.